rnadler/ng2-password-strength-bar/README.md

 #### 1.1.0 Version Update Note

-If you upgrade from v1.0.x to v1.1.x you will need to change the import from PasswordStrengthBar to **PasswordStrengthBarModule** in your code.
+If you upgrade from v1.0.x to v1.1.x you will need to change the import from PasswordStrengthBar to **PasswordStrengthBarModule**.
+The module needs to be added to the **imports** section of the @NgModule metadata instead of the declarations.

 ## Using the Component
 ### Add Component to Module imports